Flanders Carbon Project

 Project Information:

-Flanders Carbon Project is a Human-Induced Regeneration (HIR) project located in the Paroo Shire local government area, approximately 50km north of Cunnamulla in South West Queensland.
-It was registered in April 2016 and covers an expansive project area of 68,174.31 hectares.
+Flanders Carbon Project is a Human-Induced Regeneration project located in the Paroo Shire in South-West Queensland, roughly 50 to 90km north-west of the town of Cunnamulla.
+It was registered in April 2016 and covers an expansive 68,174.31 ha.